 The effectiveness ratings for BITTER MELON are as follows:

 Insufficient evidence to rate effectiveness for...

 - Diabetes.
-Research results so far are conflicting and inconclusive.
+Research is conflicting and inconclusive.
 Some research shows that taking bitter melon can reduce blood sugar levels and lower HbA1c (a measure of blood sugar control over time) in people with type 2 diabetes.
-But these studies have some flaws, and conflicting results exist.
+But these studies have some flaws.
+And not all research agrees.
 Higher quality studies are needed.

 - Kidney stones.